Causal inference with misspecified exposure mappings: separating definitions and assumptions: Misspecified exposures

-The assignment of treatments potentially affects the units.
-This is captured by a function $\posi \colon \zall \to \Reals$ that gives the observed outcome for unit $i$ under a specific, potentially counterfactual, assignment \citep{Neyman1923,Holland1986Statistics}.
+Consider a sample of $n$ units indexed by $\setb{1, \dotsc, n}$.
+Each unit is assigned one of two possible treatments $\zei \in \bset$.
+The assignments of all units are collected in $\z = \paren{\ze{1}, \dotsc, \ze{n}}$, and the set of all possible assignments is $\zall = \bset^n$.
+A function $\posi \colon \zall \to \Reals$ gives the realized outcome for unit $i$ under a specific, potentially counterfactual, assignment.
 That is, $\poiz$ is the response of unit $i$ when the treatments are assigned as $\z \in \zall$.
 The elements of the image of the function are called \emph{potential outcomes}.
-The potential outcomes are assumed to be well-defined throughout the paper.
-This requires that no hidden versions exist of the treatments in $\zall$ and that the potential outcomes themselves are not inherently random.
-The outcomes are also assumed to be bounded.
-Boundedness can be weaken without materially changing the results, but the condition eases the exposition.
+The potential outcomes are assumed to be well-defined throughout the paper, which requires that no hidden versions exist of the treatments in $\zall$.
+The function $\posi$ may depend on the full vector $\z$, so no restrictions are made at this point on the interference between units.